wsgan001/mcs-ds-notes/cs412/Readme.md

 Tradeoff here is Tid sets can be very long.
 Expensive intersects and expensive in memory.
 The approach is to use *diffset* to keep track of the difference rather than intersection of ids.

 ## FPGrowth - Pattern Growth Approach

+TODO: FPGrowth

+Two relatively unexplained corollaries:
+ - In a single path prefix situation the mining can be decomposed into prefix mining and branches, afterwards concatenating the results.
+ - In case of data too big for memory, Partition can be done either by projection or partition (not detai (not really detailed in course, pg.
+259)